 08/21/2018 by GOLDI JACQUES-MAYNES

-ROCKPODS ARE rubbery suction pods.
+RockPods are rubbery suction pods.
 They use negative (decompressive) pressure to lift, separate, and stretch underlying soft tissues.
-The pods allow me to grab, pull, and push fascia to treat pain, mobility, and movement dysfunctions.
-AS ROCKTAPE PUTS IT, “THEY REALLY SUCK.”
+The pods allow us to grab, pull, and push fascia to treat pain, mobility, and movement dysfunctions.

 - increases blood flow to a region, which delivers oxygen to the tissues.
 This encourages both healing and congestion removal